CufeHaco/Fan_control/README.md

 MAKE SURE THAT RUBY IS UPDATED ON YOUR RASPBERRY PI. sudo apt-get install ruby-full

-THIS SCRIPT REQUIRES THE PI_PIPER GEM sudo gem install pi_piper
+THIS SCRIPT REQUIRES THE  RPI_GPIO GEM sudo gem install rpi_gpio

-AFTER THESE STEPS ARE COMPLETE, DOWNLOAD THE TWO SCRIPTS.
+AFTER THESE STEPS ARE COMPLETE, DOWNLOAD THE TWO SCRIPTS VIA GIT CLONE COMMAND.

 HOW TO RUN SCRIPT AT START